ludeeus/integration_blueprint/.devcontainer/README.md

 ### Tasks

-The devcontainter comes with some useful tasks to help you with development, you can start these tasks by opening the command palette and select `Tasks: Run Task` then select the task you want to run.
+The devcontainer comes with some useful tasks to help you with development, you can start these tasks by opening the command palette and select `Tasks: Run Task` then select the task you want to run.

 When a task is currently running (like `Run Home Assistant on port 9123` for the docs), it can be restarted by opening the command palette and selecting `Tasks: Restart Running Task`, then select the task you want to restart.